devWRM/vocabulary/zNOTES.md

 ToDo List
 GENERAL
+    - Refactor to empty out the index.js file as much as possible
     - practice for assessment: walk through explaining how the app works
     - handle errors & bad input
     - use CSS to style the webpage